Exiledz5155/CSCI-4521/README.md

 However, to if you're using VSCode it is beneficial to also get the VSCode extensions for both (simply search the names).

-Side note: I recommend using Prettier as the code formatter as well
+Side note: I also recommend using Prettier (Extension) as the code formatter